Cardinal ligament

 The cardinal ligament (also transverse cervical ligament, lateral cervical ligament, or Mackenrodt's ligament') is a major ligament of the uterus formed as a thickening of connective tissue of the base of the broad ligament of the uterus.
 It extends laterally (on either side) from the cervix and vaginal fornix to attach onto the lateral wall of the pelvis.
 The female ureter, uterine artery, and inferior hypogastric (nervous) plexus course within the cardinal ligament.
 The cardinal ligament supports the uterus.'

 Structure

 The cardinal ligament is a paired structure on the lateral side of the uterus.
 It originates from the lateral part of the cervix.

 Attachments

 It attaches the cervix to the lateral pelvic wall by its attachment to the obturator fascia of the obturator internus muscle.
 It attaches to the uterosacral ligament.

 Relations

 It is continuous externally with the fibrous tissue surrounding the pelvic blood vessels.

 Function

 The cardinal ligament supports the uterus, providing lateral stability to the cervix.'

 Clinical significance

 The cardinal ligament may be affected in hysterectomy.
-Due to its proximity to the ureters, it can get damaged during ligation of the ligament.
+Due to its proximity to the ureters, a ureter can be damaged during ligation of the ligament.
 It is routinely cut during some uterine operations, although this can have side effects.